GimpTutorial/2-Game-Icons/README.md

 + The final image use whatever you like
 + Share at 64x64!

-## New naming structure "a" being lecture "b" being the associated challenge.

-### 12a_GI_GMP Combining Multiple Images
+### 12a Combining Multiple Images

 + Dragging and dropping one image to another
 + Opening other images as layers
 + Layers can be different sizes than the canvas

+### 12b Making A Composite Image
++ Bring together 2 Or more images into one new image
++ Share your work with us!